 Architectural works are copyrightable under the law.
 Plans are protected together with the physical constructions arising from the plans.
 The architectural works protected include all aspects that can be attributed as original to the author or architect designer.
 The law imposes one restriction: the author of an architectural work may not prevent the owner of the physical construction from making modifications to it.
 However, the author will have the right to refuse his or her name being associated with the modified work.

-10 ARE PERFORMANCE RIGHTS COVERED BY COPYRIGHT?
-IF SO, HOW?
+10. ARE PERFORMANCE RIGHTS COVERED BY COPYRIGHT?
+HOW?

 Public performance rights are covered by the Copyright Act.
 They are part of the bundle of patrimonial copyright rights, and if transferred, they may also be a remuneration right.